Aianaaa/trip_pwa/README.md

 - **CSS**: Styling and responsive design.
 - **JavaScript**: Core functionality, interactions, and dynamic content.
 - **Service Worker**: Handles offline functionality, caching resources, and improves performance.
-- **Geolocation API**: Retrieves and displays the user's location for better user experience.
+- **Geolocation**: Retrieves and displays the user's location for better user experience.
-- **Web Push Notifications**: Sends real-time notifications to users about updates, promotions, or reminders.
+- **Push Notifications**: Sends real-time notifications to users about updates, promotions, or reminders.

-## Requirements
-- A modern web browser that supports Service Workers, Cache API, and Push API.
-- An internet connection is required for the initial load and push notifications.

 ## Installation
 1. Clone the repository: